FIXING A BURN-THROUGH

 Start by removing the screws that hold the super cooler to the base using the flathead screwdriver

-Great job you have now changed out the glass and repaired a burn through!
+Great job you have now changed out the glass and repaired a burn-through!